 6- Watch a show at the Shaw Festival Theatre

-Shaw Festival Theatre was named after irish playwright George Bernard Shaw and offers a programme of musicals, comedies and damas.
+Shaw Festival Theatre was named after Irish playwright George Bernard Shaw and offers a programme of musicals, comedies and dramas.

 For a theatre in a small region, the quality of the production is impressively high and is as good as the productions in major cities.